-Options for Securing the Contents of a Frame
+Options for Securing the Contents of a Picture Frame

 The term “frame fitting” refers to that part of the framing process where the contents are secured in the frame.
 The contents might consist of a canvas stretched on stretcher bars, needlepoint stretched over cotton batting, or most commonly a stack of glass, matboard, foamboard and art.

 The preferred method for securing contents in a frame is to use points.
 If you are unfamiliar with points think of the metal tabs found at the back of a gift frame, the ones you can bend up to get the promotional contents out so you can put your own picture in.
 Those points are called flexible points because they are easily bent.
 Most professional framers, however, use rigid points because they are thought to be more secure and because most professionals cover the back of the frame with a paper dust cover anyway, making the points virtually inaccessible, thus no need to bend them.

 In addition to rigid and flexible points, there are also multi-points which provide a slightly broader holding area but which are not as common because many point inserting tools don’t accept them.
 Glazier points are sometimes used in framing but must be pushed in with a handheld tool called a point pusher, making them impractical for hardwood frames and for larger, heavier pieces.

 To muddy the waters a bit more, points are sometimes called inserts (they’re the same thing) and are sometimes substituted with brads.
 Brads are small wire nails.
 Before points were invented, brads were used by hammering them into the inside wall of the frame recess.
 Driving brads with a hammer was a problem, however, because they had to be driven at an angle which didn’t provide much holding area on the back of the contents.
 The solution was a brad nailer, a gun that drove the nails perpendicularly into the inside of the frame recess.